sowmyachitimelly/book-finder/README.md

 ---

 ## 🧠 How It Works
-1. Type a book name or keyword in the search bar.
+1. Type a book name or keyword in the search bar. (eg:python)
 2. The app fetches results from the Google Books API:

+## Live Demo
+[View the project on CodeSandbox] https://codesandbox.io/p/sandbox/pensive-dream-2c9p8p